rundeck/rundeck/docs/en/plugins-user-guide/ssh-plugins.md

 * `sudo-command-enabled` - set to "true" to enable Sudo Password Authentication.
 * `sudo-command-pattern` - a regular expression to detect when a command execution should expect to require Sudo authentication.
 Default pattern is `^sudo$`.
-* `sudo-password-option` - an option reference ("option.NAME") to define which secure option value to use as password.
+* `sudo-password-option` - an option reference ("option.NAME") to define which secure remote authentication option value to use as password.
 The default is `option.sudoPassword`.
 * `sudo-prompt-pattern` - a regular expression to detect the password prompt for the Sudo authentication.
 The default pattern is `^\[sudo\] password for .+: .*`
 * `sudo-failure-pattern` - a regular expression to detect the password failure response.
 The default pattern is `^.*try again.*`.
 * `sudo-prompt-max-lines` - maximum lines to read when expecting the password prompt. (default: `12`).